Shaul Olmert

 Shaul Olmert (שאול אולמרט; born 1975) is an Israeli entrepreneur and business executive.
 He is the co-founder and chief executive officer of Piggy (AKA: Flying Pigs LTD.), a stealth mode start up based in Tel Aviv, Israel.
-Prior to Piggy, he was the co-founder of Playbuzz, an online content publishing platform where he served as chief executive officer for eight years before stepping down and assuming a new role as the company's president.
+Prior to Piggy, he was the co-founder of Playbuzz, an online content publishing platform where he was chief executive officer for eight years before stepping down and assuming a new role as the company's president.
 He has been involved in numerous other startups including NetAlign, GameGround, and Sundaysky.
-Olmert also worked as an executive with Nickelodeon/MTV Networks and Conduit.
+Olmert also worked at Nickelodeon/MTV Networks and Conduit.

 Early life and education

 Olmert grew up in Israel.
 As a child he liked to develop computer programs and build machines out of electrical circuits from old radio transistors and walkie-talkie type gadgets.
 His grandparents Bella and Mordechai Olmert came to Israel in 1933 after escaping from Odessa during the Russian Civil War in 1919.
 They traveled to China prior to settling in 1930s Israel.
 His father is former Israeli Prime Minister Ehud Olmert.
 He served in the Israeli Army.
 After his service, Olmert worked as a high school teacher in Jerusalem where he taught computers, prior to moving to New York to attend college.
 He went on to attend New York University where he earned a master's degree in Interactive Telecommunications.